 You can make changes to the content and style of the form fields.
 On top of that, you can also explore the advanced tab to add more functionalities.
 When you’re all done, publish the contact form page.

-Customizing the Entire Contact Form
+Customizing the Entire Contact Form in Elementor

 If your goal is to customize the entire form you’re creating, explore the Form settings MetForm comes with.